bc-bane/frameTVArtModePi/README.md

 ## 🧩 Why this exists
 Newer Frame TVs (2024 models onward) no longer return to **Art Mode** automatically when powered off via HDMI-CEC (for example, when an Apple TV sleeps).
 This small daemon monitors your Apple TV power state and triggers Art Mode reliably after shutdown — without breaking CEC or motion-sensor features.
+Many have suggestion using Samsungs smart things integration to force the TV into art mode when it turns off, but after having tried that route the TV eventually begins to experience very strange issues.
+After a couple months I could no longer access menus on the TV it became very buggy and I learned on forums that the root cause was the smart things routine to force art mode.
+This completely bypasses those issues by dedicating a small Pi pc to watching the Apple TV power state and using that to force the Frame TV into Art Mode.
+Feels like overkill, feels silly, but I was just so tired of having a TV that
+I bought to be art that was constantly just showing a black screen.

 ---